danboyce97/tickbox-app/REVENUECAT_SETUP.md

   {
     icon: "infinite",
     title: "Unlimited Memories",
-    description: "Create as many ticket memories as you want" },
+    description: "Create as many ticket memories as you want", },
   // Add more features...
 ];